 - FREE copy of a current or classic back issue of The Southeast Review, featuring interviews, poetry, nonfiction, and fiction that will knock your socks off!

 - The chance to have your work published on our site.
-Read the winning entry from our February Writer’s Regimen contest, “Birthday Wishes” by Gabriela Denise Frank
+Read the winning entry from our June Writer’s Regimen contest, “Hello Again” by Courtney Putnam

 “I gleaned mind-blowing inspiration from these exercises, coming up with voices and situations I wouldn’t have thought myself capable of.” —Magdalen Powers, participant